Pogue's Run: History

 Prior to the arrival of Pogue and McCormick, Native Americans and wildlife would often follow Pogue's Run as a pathway.
 George Pogue (c.1763–1821) was a blacksmith from Connersville, Indiana.
 In 1819, he blazed a trail that corresponds with the present-day Brookville Road.
 On March 2, 1819, he built a cabin for his family of seven where Michigan Street currently crosses Pogue's Run.
 However, there is some disagreement among historians about these events; Jacob Piatt Dunn wrote in his 1910 work Greater Indianapolis, that Pogue actually arrived on March 2, 1820, and moved into a cabin that had been built in 1819 by a Ute Perkins, who had left before Pogue arrived.
 Perkins reportedly had left the area because of his loneliness, later settling in Rush County, Indiana.

 The creek became known as Pogue's Run after Pogue disappeared in April 1821; it had been called Perkin's Run (after Ute Perkins) prior to Pogue's disappearance.

 When Indianapolis was laid out, only Pogue's Run running diagonally across the southeast portion of the "Mile Square" disturbed the orderliness of the grid pattern.
 Alexander Ralston had to make compromises due to the stream's location within the congressional donation lands given for the future Indianapolis.
 Before the state government could be moved to Indianapolis from Corydon, fifty dollars was spent to rid swampy Pogue's Run of the mosquitoes that made it a "source of pestilence".

 In the so-called Battle of Pogue's Run on May 20, 1863, during the American Civil War, several Democrats leaving the state party convention on the railroad running parallel to Pogue's Run threw various firearms and knives into the creek because Union troops were looking for contraband weapons.
-Two decades later, in 1882, the Run flooded, killing at least ten people.
+Two decades later, in 1882, the stream flooded, killing at least ten people.
 A covered bridge that once crossed Pogue's Run was eventually destroyed.

-Beginning in 1914 and finishing in 1915, a project referred to variously as the "Pogue's Run Drain" and the "Pogue's Run Improvement" led to the stream's submersion beneath downtown Indianapolis from New York Street on the east side to the White River on the west side of the city.
-The removal of Pogue's Run from the visible landscape in the Mile Square cost well over one million dollars.
-A number of factors influenced the decision to cover over Pogue's Run, including the economic and human costs from decades of violent flooding, public health risks from diseases, and the stream's unsightly and unpleasant smell due to years of sewage and industrial pollution.
-The sewering of Pogue's Run also paved the way for railroad track elevations, which alleviated congestion on Indianapolis' ever busier roads.